Foundation and originating religious status

-While the University has preserved its originating religious authority throughout, it first sought and obtained additional secular authority for its actions in 1950 (within five years of its foundation), and has been incorporated twice more since then.
-It is this secular authority in the form of its status as an incorporated body that provides the legal basis for its operation as a degree-granting institution today.
+The Western Orthodox University first gained additional secular authority for its grant of degrees and related academic activities in 1950 (within five years of its foundation), and has been incorporated twice more since then.
+It is this secular authority in the form of its status as an incorporated body that provides the legal basis for its operation as a non-UK overseas distance degree-granting institution today.

 The Western Orthodox University is a private international university incorporated in the Commonwealth of Dominica under the IBC Act.
 As such, it is not a part of the Dominican or any other state education system, is not a government-accredited university, and does not award state degrees.
 Moreover, it accepts no state funding in connection with any of its activities.
 Indeed, the University does not offer educational activities within Dominica itself, instead being specifically authorized to operate internationally and outside Dominican territory under its statute.
 The activities of Dominica-licensed private universities operating wholly outside that country are subject to statutory exemption and are the responsibility of the Registrar of Companies rather than the Ministry of Education and the National Accreditation Board, which are concerned solely with institutions that operate on Dominican territory.
 Further information concerning the University’s legal status is available on this page.